vibbits/training-material/topics/protein-structure-analysis/tutorials/explore-pdb/tutorial.md

 layout: tutorial_hands_on

 title: "01 Exploring the Protein Data Bank exercises"

+TODO What do you want to do with the ZENODO link below?

 zenodo_link: "https://data.bits.vib.be/pub/trainingen/PSA/"
 questions:
   - "How to find structures in the PDB database?"